CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 in the previous section, each unit of CQL logic must be verified to be valid according to the CQL specification.
 Once that has been verified, the *functionality* of the unit of CDS logic must be tested.
-This is accomplished by defining one or more test cases, as described in [Section 3.4.1](#test-driven-development-tdd).
+This is accomplished by defining one or more test cases, as described in <a href="#test-driven-development-tdd" target="_blank">Section 3.4.1</a>.
 The process of applying these test cases to computer code is called "unit testing."